- Departments & Programs

 Students interested in pursuing honors can find the additional requirements on the English department page.

-For more information about the department, including Faculty, transfer credit, awards, etc., please visit the English Department catalogue page.
+For more information about the department, including Faculty, transfer credit, awards, etc., please visit the English Department catalog page.